ZacharyEspiritu/ta-scripts/README.md

 ## Other Resources

+* [ta-scripts Wiki](https://github.com/ZacharyEspiritu/ta-scripts/wiki) — Various notes on using the scripts / department systems.
 * [FUSE Installation Instructions](https://github.com/sandyharvie/FUSE-Installation-Instructions/wiki/FUSE-Installation-Instructions) — A guide by [@sandyharvie](https://github.com/sandyharvie) on using `sshfs` to remotely edit files on the department filesystem; you might find this a more convenient and smooth alternative to `ssh` or programs like Cyberduck.

+## Helpful Programs

+* [pandoc](https://pandoc.org/) — A universal document converter.
+Imagine being able to write all of your handouts (or personal homeworks) in Markdown; then simply running a command that generates a LaTeX PDF from that Markdown file.
+You'd never have to touch raw LaTeX again!
+(Pandoc does all that for you, and more.)
+* [proselint](http://proselint.com/) — A linter for prose.
+Not a grammar checker, but rather "a tool so precise that it becomes possible to unquestioningly adopt its recommendations".
+Very helpful when writing handouts or checking your own writing.